download resume as PDF

 METHODS and TECHNOLOGIES

-Strategy Modeling: statistical arbitrage, mean-reversion (spreads and outrights), regression/factor models, industry/style portfolios, trend models, and technical indicators across all asset classes and frequencies from minutes to years
+Strategy Modeling: statistical arbitrage, mean-reversion (spreads and outrights), regression/factor models, industry/style portfolios, trend models, and technical indicators across all asset classes and frequencies from microseconds to years

-Analytical Methods: non-normal distribution analysis, Risk-adjusted return analysis, VaR (see Risk below), correlation analysis, Sharpe, Sortino, Omega, cointegration, multiple pricing models (see Pricing ), multiple regression methods (see Regression), multiple optimization methods (see Optimization)
+Analytical Methods: non-normal distribution analysis, Risk-adjusted return analysis, ( e.g. Sharpe, Sortino, Omega), cointegration, pricing models (see Pricing ), regression methods, multiple optimization methods (see Optimization)

-Risk: drawdown analysis, semivariance, downside deviation, simulated scenario risk, Monte Carlo VaR, Basel II VaR/capital metrics, Cornish-Fisher VaR, component risk decomposition, Expected Shortfall (ES/CVaR), shock/slide scenario analysis, default models (loans/bonds)
+Risk: simulated scenario risk, drawdown analysis, Value at Risk (VaR,all major methodologies), component risk decomposition, Expected Shortfall (ES/CVaR/ETL), shock/slide scenario analysis, default models (loans/bonds)

 Pricing: factor analysis, PCA, technical indicators (ranges, momentum, volatility, volume), Monte Carlo simulations, Bayesian, robust, ARIMA, GARCH, term structure(bonds/FI), discounted cash flow (bonds), 2-4 moment CAPM